 R. Chris Fraley

-In their research , participants learned about two potential dating partners: One description resembled a romantic partner from the person’s past, whereas another description matched another participant’s former partner.
+In their study, participants read profiles of two potential dating partners: One description resembled a romantic partner from the person’s past, and another description matched another participant’s former partner.

-These volunteers reported feeling both less avoidant and more anxious toward potential dating partners described as similar to previous significant others.
+Volunteers reported feeling more comfortable and more anxious toward potential dating partners described as similar to previous significant others.

-Brumbaugh and Fraley noted that participants “applied attachment representations of past partners” to any potential future partner, but to a greater extent when the new partner was described as resembling an important past partner.
+Brumbaugh and Fraley wrote that participants “applied attachment representations of past partners” to any potential future partner, and to a greater extent when the new partner’s description resembled an important past partner.

 Andersen used this framework and a socio-cognitive explanation in a paper with Berkeley’s Serena Chen.

-People modify views of themselves and others in transference situations, found Katrina Hinkley and Andersen.
+People modify views of themselves and others in transference situations, reported Katrina Hinkley and Andersen.

-Volunteers also demonstrated biased recall of details about a new person when a representation of an earlier significant other was activated.
+In their research, volunteers demonstrated biased recall about a new person when they were reminded of an earlier significant other.

-Participants’ list of the new person’s attributes changed on re-test to include elements of the self when the participant had been with the former significant person.
+When participants were re-tested, their lists of the new person’s attributes included elements of themselves when they had been with the former significant person.